Learn about Matcha Tea

 - Green Tea is a natural detoxifier which can help remove heavy metals from the body.
-Green tea is offered anytime you are eating sushi.
+Having green tea with sushi, raw fish, can help remove those metals.

 - Since Matcha tea has the compound EGCG (Epigallocatechin Gallate), which is said to have cancer reducing properties, it may help reduce the change of getting breast, colorectal, prostate and bladder cancer.

-- EGCG is said to help reduce infections of the gums, liver, lungs, joints and intestines.
+- EGCG is said to reduce infections of the gums, liver, lungs, joints and intestines.

 - Matcha Green Tea powder can help decrease osteoclasts.
 This is when the cells in our body break down bone as we age.

 - Matcha Tea drinkers usually experience increases in energy throughout the day without the caffeine crash from coffee.